peardeck/policies/terms-of-service.md

 IMPORTANT NOTE REGARDING CHILDREN

 1.3	Generally.
 Our Site offers certain Services to schools for the benefit of the schools and their students.
 In providing such educational Services, we may collect personal information from students.
-In order to collect, use, or disclose personal information from users under 13 years of age ("Children"), we are required to comply with the Children’s Online Privacy Protection Act of 1998 (“COPPA”).
+In order to collect, use, or disclose personal information from users under 13 years of age ("Children"), we are required to comply with the Federal Trade Commission Children’s Online Privacy Protection Act (“COPPA”).
 Please read this Children’s Privacy Policy carefully as it explains (a) our practices regarding the collection, use, and disclosure of personal information from Children who use the Service, (b) the Child’s parent’s or guardian’s (“Parent’s”) ability to limit the collection, use and disclosure of personal information collected from their Children, and (c) the role of the Child’s school (“School”) in this process.

 1.4	Parents.
 If your Child wants to use our Services, he/she must first get an Account from her school.
 Please contact your Child’s school for an Account.
 Please also review Pear Deck’s Children’s Privacy Policy.